-The oscillation circuit is driven at a constant voltage of approximately 1.1 volts relative to the level of the VSS pin input.
-As such, it is configured to generate an oscillating waveform with a peak-to-peak voltage on the order of 1.1 volts on the positive side of the VSS pin input.
+The oscillation circuit is driven at a constant voltage of approximately 1.2v relative to the level of the VSS pin input.
+As such, it is configured to generate an oscillating waveform with a peak-to-peak voltage on the order of 1.2v on the positive side of the VSS pin input.

-< Considerations in Handling quartz crystal unit >
+< Considerations in Handling Crystal Oscillators >

-Generally, quartz crystal units have basic characteristics including an equivalent series resistance (R1) indicating the ease of their oscillation and a load capacitance (CL) indicating the degree of their center frequency.
-Particularly, quartz crystal units intended for use in the R2033x are recommended to have a typical R1 value of $50k\Omega$ and a typical CL value of 6 to 9pF.
-To confirm these recommended values, contact the manufacturers of quartz crystal units intended for use in these particular models.
+Generally, crystal oscillators have basic characteristics including an equivalent series resistance (R1) indicating the ease of their oscillation and a load capacitance (CL) indicating the degree of their center frequency.
+Particularly, crystal oscillators intended for use in the Rx5C348A/B are recommended to have a typical R1 value of $30k\Omega$ and a typical CL value of 6 to 8pF.
+To confirm these recommended values, contact the manufacturers of crystal oscillators intended for use in these particular models.

-- < Considerations in Installing Components around the Oscillation Circuit > - 1) Install the quartz crystal unit in the closest possible vicinity to the real-time clock ICs. - 2) Avoid laying any signal lines or power lines in the vicinity of the oscillation circuit (particularly in the area marked "A" in the above figure). - 3) Apply the highest possible insulation resistance between the OSCIN and OSCOUT pins and the printed circuit board. - 4) Avoid using any long parallel lines to wire the OSCIN and OSCOUT pins. - 5) Take extreme care not to cause condensation, which leads to various problems such as oscillation halt. - < Other Relevant Considerations > - 1) We cannot recommend connecting the external input of 32.768-kHz clock pulses to the OSCIN pin. - 2) To maintain stable characteristics of the quartz crystal unit, avoid driving any other IC through 32.768-kHz clock pulses output from the OSCOUT pin.
+- < Considerations in Installing Components around the Oscillation Circuit > - 1) Install the crystal oscillator in the closest possible vicinity to the real-time clock ICs. - 2) Avoid laying any signal lines or power lines in the vicinity of the oscillation circuit (particularly in the area marked "A" in the above figure). - 3) Apply the highest possible insulation resistance between the OSCIN and OSCOUT pins and the printed circuit board. - 4) Avoid using any long parallel lines to wire the OSCIN and OSCOUT pins. - 5) Take extreme care not to cause condensation, which leads to various problems such as oscillation halt.

+< Other Relevant Considerations >

+1) For external input of 32.768-kHz clock pulses to the OSCIN pin: